 People come to love the wall that imprisons them.
 Believers see the boundaries of the wall as simple answers to the more difficult questions.
 Unfortunately, these answers are counterfeits and limitations to the truth.

 Organized Religions capitalize on our most basic fears.
 For instance, our existential fear of death is something that could propel us on our spiritual journey.
 Instead, organized religion uses it to sell belief in the afterlife.
 They use our most basic fears as a way of selling an ideology.
 Hence, the wall preventing your spiritual growth is belief.

 Many people compare religion to fast-food spirituality.
 Like fast food, religion is readily available; it tastes good but lacks spiritual nutrition.
 Like fast food, religion is habit-forming.
 Religion promises to fulfill a need it can never meet and requires frequent visits to maintain control.
 The primary reason for control is your financial support.
 The dogma of religion can not quench your spiritual needs, but you can become addicted to cultural programming.

 The Wall Preventing Your Spiritual Growth is Belief

-Not all religions are the same.
-Religion becomes harmful when it programs religious bias and prejudice.
+It’s important to distinguish the difference between systems that are harmful and those that are not.
+Religion becomes harmful when it promotes and programs bias and prejudice.
 The more racism and bigotry, the more damaging it becomes to its members and world.
-The obstacles of faith and belief are the mechanisms through which this programming takes place.
+The obstacles of faith and belief are the mechanisms through which this programming occurs.
 It uses faith in its boundaries as a justification for hate.